Hands-On: Faces recognition using various learning models

 # bias=False)

-# one channel input (greyscale):
+# one channel input (grayscale):

 self.model.conv1 = nn.Conv2d(in_channels, 64, kernel_size=7, stride=2,